Pass-Ingby/Hackintosh-EFI-Gigabyte-H410M-S2H-i5-10400-iGPU-UHD630-OpenCore-v067/README.md

 I am not a specialist and I spend a lot of time to make my system work.

-In my opinion, I assume that it is a very common low budget combination.
+In my opinion, I assume that it is a very common low budget hardware combination.

 So, I am placing here my files to save you some time.